JTown Governing Board

 JTown is led with the extraordinary commitment of staff, lay leaders, and volunteers.
 Forming JTown was a collaborative effort that continues to evolve over time, with passion and determination.

-Sheryl Gurrentz, President
+Sheryl Gurrentz, Treasurer

 Sheryl Gurrentz is COO & Senior Consultant at Scordo, Gurrentz & Associates, Inc. and CFO at Colorado Food Products, a family-owned international commodity trading company.
-She specializes in consulting on the design and implementation of strategic, operations, financing, and compliance strategies for businesses and non-profit organizations.
+She specializes in consulting on the design and implementation of strategic operations, financing, and compliance strategies for businesses and non-profit organizations.
 After earning a degree in Economics from the Wharton School of Business of the University of Pennsylvania, Ms. Gurrentz was a consultant with the Organizational Consulting Division of Laventhol & Horwath and with Denver Career and Business Strategists.
 She also had an independent business consulting practice for over 10 years.

 Ms. Gurrentz has worked with non-profits and their boards, large corporations, and start-ups and entrepreneurial companies.
 She has extensive experience writing documentation for presentation to boards of directors, private investors, and banks.
 Her consulting work has helped organizations refine their mission statements and expand their service offerings, identify and evaluate expansion options, build their boards, and implement new fundraising and financing strategies.